megan-owen/tree-hypothesis-testing/summer2025/readme.md

 - BHV FILE
 Practice Calls using Jpype calling Java classes we already have in a python script.

+Tested Crossmatches for Locus trees using BHV and Weighted Robinsons-Foulds but decided to stick with Robinsons-Fould since there wasn't much difference in how much time it took to compute them both.

 - The mean_test_results/folder contains output from the permutation (mean) test performed across 304 loci.